Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 5, 2025

 - Being at least 18 years old.

-- Completing 40 hours of classes (20 hours within the last year) on the four domains of substance abuse counseling:
+- Completing 40 hours of classes (20 hours within the last year) on the four domains of substance abuse counseling: assessment, screening, and engagement; treatment planning, referral, and collaboration; counseling; and ethics and professional responsibilities.

 You’ll also need to find a board-approved supervisor.
 Fortunately, the ADC maintains a list of approved supervisors.
 After your application is approved, you’ll work directly with your supervisor for two hours twice a month to develop your counseling skill set.

-- Addiction Technology Transfer Centers.
+- Addiction Technology Transfer Centers

-- International Certification and Reciprocity Consortium.
+- International Certification and Reciprocity Consortium

-- Kentucky Division of Mental Health and Substance Abuse.
+- Kentucky Division of Mental Health and Substance Abuse

-- Kentucky School of Alcohol and Drug Studies.
+- Kentucky School of Alcohol and Drug Studies

-- National Association of Addiction Professionals and organizations that are members of it.
+- National Association of Addiction Professionals and organizations that are members of it

-- National Conference on Addiction Disorders.
+- National Conference on Addiction Disorders

 The ADC typically accepts classes from accredited colleges and universities without needing extra approval.
 Many CADCAs pursue associate degrees in counseling and related fields to meet these requirements.